 When asked to elaborate on that technicality, Pillar said it wasn’t for him to say.
 It has been three years since the positive test and the technicality that Pillar speaks of still has not come to light.

-Around the same time as Colabello’s positive test, Kevin Pillar was in contention with Michael Saunders to begin the 2016 season as the Blue Jays’ lead-off hitter.
+Around the same time as Colabello’s positive test, Kevin Pillar was in competition with Michael Saunders to begin the 2016 season as the Blue Jays’ lead-off hitter.
 The issue that hindered Pillar’s candidacy for the lead-off position was his lack of ability at getting on base.
 Heading into the 2016 season, Pillar possessed a .303 on-base percentage and swung at 40.9% of the pitches he saw that were outside of the strike zone (the league average is 30.9%).
 As for Pillar’s own thoughts about his suitability for the role, he had this to say:

 “But I definitely think I’d make a great lead-off hitter.
 I had success doing it in the minor leagues.”